What Happens After Mediation?

 • Faster finalisation

-Since the settlement is already agreed upon, the remaining steps are mainly procedural.
+Because the settlement is already agreed, the remaining steps are largely procedural.

-A mediated settlement is a powerful tool that puts you in control of the terms of your divorce.
-But it is the court order that grants the legal finality required to conclude the marriage.
+A mediated settlement gives you control over the terms of your divorce.
+However, it is the court order that provides the legal finality required to end the marriage.

 Previous